Lee Chatfield

-Lee Roberson Chatfield (born May 25, 1988) is an American politician and a Republican former member of the Michigan House of Representatives.
+Lee Roberson Chatfield (born May 25, 1988) is an American former politician and a Republican former member of the Michigan House of Representatives.
 He was first elected from the 107th House district in 2015.
 He was speaker pro tempore from 2017 to 2019, and speaker of the Michigan House of Representatives from 2019 to 2021.
+In April 2024 he was charged with thirteen felony counts of embezzlement, larceny and conspiracy involving spending private foundation and state money for personal use while he was Speaker of the Michigan House.

 Education and career before politics

-Chatfield received a bachelor's degree from Northland International University, a Baptist college in Wisconsin, and a master's degree from Liberty University in Virginia.
+Chatfield received a bachelor's degree from Northland International University, an unaccredited, now defunct Baptist college in Wisconsin, and a master's degree from Liberty University online.
 Before his election to the state House in 2014, he worked at a Christian school in northern Michigan operated by his father, a minister.
 Chatfield was a teacher, coach and athletic director at the school.

 Michigan House of Representatives

 Chatfield was first elected to the Michigan House of Representatives in 2014, after defeating a Republican incumbent, Frank Foster, in the primary election.
 Chatfield criticized Foster for supporting Medicaid expansion and for supporting an extension of Michigan's Elliott-Larsen Civil Rights Act to prohibit discrimination on the basis of sexual orientation in housing and employment.

 Chatfield took office in 2015.
 He was re-elected to the state Legislature in 2016 with 67 percent of the vote, and in 2018, with over 58 percent of the vote.